-To gain access to this oral delivery technology, Novo Nordisk paid \$1.35 billion in November 2020 to acquire Emisphere Technologies.
+Novo Nordisk has reformulated its flagship product Ozempic[®] in Rybelsus[®] for the treatment of Type 2 diabetes (3 mg, 7 mg, 14 mg) and is also planning to expand its oral semaglutide line, with the initiation in 2021 of Phase 3 programs of Rybelsus[®] at high doses: 25 and 50 mg for people with Type 2 diabetes, and 50 mg for people with obesity.
+To gain access to this oral delivery technology, Novo Nordisk paid \$1.35 billion in November 2020 to acquire Emisphere Technologies56.
 This transaction gives Novo Nordisk full ownership of the SNAC Eligen (sodium N-[8-(2-hydroxybenzoyl)amino] caprylate) technology.

-Novo Nordisk is also working with MIT (Massachusetts Institute of Technology) and BWH (Brigham and Women's Hospital) on a completely different approach to enable oral delivery of large molecules.
-The collaboration resulted in the SOMA (Self-Orienting Millimeter-Scale Applicator) robotic pill, licensed exclusively to Novo Nordisk for clinical development.
+Novo Nordisk is also working with MIT and BWH on a completely different approach the robotic pill SOMA (Self-Orienting Millimeter-Scale Applicator).
 On March 9, 2022, a new agreement was signed extending the collaboration to 2026, expanding the scope to include the creation and integration of bioelectronic devices, biosensors, and stimulus-sensitive delivery devices.